bluewaysw/pcgeos/TechDocs/Markdown/Devices/Nokia9000/ngrabbag.md

 ![](Art/menu_example1.gif)
 *"Call", "Voice mailbox" and "Recent calls" are this application's triggers.
 "Call" is in slot 0, "Voice mailbox" is in slot 2, etc. This particular application does not use slot 3.*

 The application specifies what these triggers are and which slot (0, 1, 2, or 3) each of these triggers belongs in.
-Newer versions of the Communicator (software verions 4.8 or later) support a fifth trigger, the menu trigger (see [below](#menu_trigger)).
+Newer versions of the Communicator (software versions 4.8 or later) support a fifth trigger, the menu trigger (see [below](#menu_trigger)).
 In general, applications should use:

     HINT_SEEK_SLOT = 0